SurveyUSA poll: 1 in 5 California parents say school campuses should not open at all this year

 President Donald Trump threatened on Wednesday to hold back federal money if school districts don't bring their students back in the fall.
 Determined to reopen America's schools despite coronavirus worries, Trump complained that his own public health officials' safety guidelines are impractical and too expensive.

-In the Survey USA poll, 1,450 California adults were interviewed earlier this week.
+In the poll conducted by Survey USA, 1,450 California adults were interviewed earlier this week.
 Here is the full list and the results of each question:

 1. Do you approve or disapprove of the way President Donald Trump has responded to the coronavirus?